China stocks fall as consumer, health care firms drag; Hong Kong also down

 * Resource companies expected to record robust mid-year results

-SHANGHAI, July 6 China's main indexes weakened on Thursday morning, as consumer and health care firms fell, offsetting strong gains in resource stocks on expectations of robust mid-year results.
+SHANGHAI, July 6 (Reuters) - China's main indexes weakened on Thursday morning, as consumer and health care firms fell, offsetting strong gains in resource stocks on expectations of robust mid-year results.

 The CSI300 index eased 0.5 percent, to 3,640.32 points at the end of the morning session, while the Shanghai Composite Index lost 0.3 percent, to 3,197.12 points.